Independent financial professionals are on the front lines of a real war

 Regulatory agencies aren’t alone in their concerns about cybersecurity.
 The previous administration also made it a top priority.
 President Obama’s 2013 Executive Order for Critical Infrastructure Protection called on the National Institute for Standards and Technology to develop a guide that could help businesses with their cybersecurity efforts.
 The result was the Framework for Improving Critical Infrastructure Cybersecurity, more commonly known as the Framework.
 The Framework is consistent with the standards or requirements of most regulatory and enforcement agencies, including FINRA, the SEC, FTC and the FBI.

 Although there is no one-size-fits-all approach, the Framework can be adapted to companies of all sizes.
 There are also Framework-related resources created just for smaller companies.
 The Securities Industry and Financial Association offers one for small businesses, and FINRA offers a downloadable Checklist for a Small Firm’s Cybersecurity Program at its website.
-Broker-dealers should also have resources and protocols to help their advisors comply with the various regulations.
+Broker-dealers should also have resources and protocols to help their financial professionals comply with the various regulations.

 No matter where a breach occurs, the result will still be the loss of client data and, at the very least, damage to your firm’s reputation.
 Managing third-party (or even fourth-party) vendors should be part of a cybersecurity program.
 Everyone who has access to your clients’ data must have access controls in place.
 Your broker-dealer may have a list of vendors who have met its security standards.